martindurant/blog_fsspec/article.md

 many python functions expecting to use methods like `readline()`.
 The output is two lines of data from the famous Iris Dataset.

-It is worth noting that the file is random access, if in uncompressed bytes mode; this means that you can access smaller parts of massive files without having to download the whole thing, something which is crucial to big data processing locally or in the cloud, the kind of situation in which Dask shines.
+This file is stored uncompressed, and can be opened in random-access bytes mode.
+This allows seeking to and extracting smaller parts of a potentially large file without having to download the whole thing.
+When dealing with large data, this is useful for both local data exploration, as well as parallel processing in the cloud (which is exactly how Dask uses `fsspec`).

 Now compare with the following: